Hiking to Wainui Falls, Abel Tasman National Park

 It takes around 30 minutes to reach Wainui Falls and there is heaps to see along the way.
 The Wainui River will be your companion for most of the walk and its pristine green water almost begs you to jump in and swim (it’s a pity we visited towards the end of autumn).
 There are also several small rapids along the way and a picturesque suspension bridge.

-This 7 metre high waterfall is said to be one of the most impressive in Abel Tasman National Park.
+This 7 metre high waterfall is said to be one of the most impressive in Abel Tasman National Park (it’s possibly 20 metres high — there is so some conflicting information online about this but it looks more like 7 metres to me!).
 Its roar almost acts as a warning — don’t get too close or you’ll get wet!
 It’s a hard place to get a good photo of because of this, even with a GoPro.
 The rocks are very slippery, so be careful if you climb over them to get a better angle.
 I saw a guy slip over, luckily he wasn’t injured, but he did look a bit embarrassed.

 Getting to Wainui Falls